-Police knife attack victims to be given France’s top award
+Paris police knife attack victims given France’s top award

-PARIS (AP) - France’s presidency says the four victims of last week’s knife attack at the Paris police headquarters will be posthumously given France’s highest award, the Legion of Honor.
+PARIS (AP) - France’s interior minister on Tuesday posthumously bestowed France’s highest award, the Legion of Honor, on the four victims of last week’s knife attack at the Paris police headquarters.

-French prosecutors said the attack in which a longtime police employee stabbed four colleagues to death is a potential act of terrorism.

-Interior Minister Christophe Castaner will bestow the awards during a Tuesday morning ceremony at the site of the killing.
+Christophe Castaner honored the victims during a morning ceremony at the site of the killings in which a longtime police employee stabbed four colleagues to death before being shot dead by police.

+French prosecutors are investigating the killings as a potential act of terrorism.

+The ceremony came as justice officials said French investigators found a USB stick belonging to the killer, a technology administrator in the police intelligence unit, containing information about his colleagues.

 Castaner has acknowledged breaches in security over a failure to detect signs of the radicalization of the knifeman, a police employee.

-French President Emmanuel Macron will lead a national tribute to the slain employees in a speech at the police headquarters following the event, as well as meeting privately with the families of the victims.
+French President Emmanuel Macron led a national tribute to the slain employees with a speech at the police headquarters following the event.
+He is also meeting privately with the families of the victims.

 Sign up for Daily Newsletters